CALCIUM OXALATE UROLITHIASIS IN A

 owner was not keen on X-rays and blood tests

-the dog home.
-However, I did warn him that
+home.
+However, I did warn him that there

 urethra was obstructed when I passed the